Sydney Sadick: Career

 Sydney was named a broadcast spokesperson for Olay's red jar products.
 She appeared in segments in taxi cabs across New York, Chicago, Los Angeles, Philadelphia.
 Washington DC, Dallas, New Orleans, Miami, and other cities.
 She also was featured in Direct TV segments.

-Sadick has hosted and appeared at major industry events and parties, including a Millennial Pink Party in the Hamptons. the New York Botanical Garden's Winter Wonderland Ball, and her own 25th birthday party in Palm Beach, Florida.
+Sadick has hosted and appeared at major industry events and parties, including a Millennial Pink Party in the Hamptons. and her own 25th birthday party in Palm Beach, Florida.

 Other ventures

 In addition to Sadick's television work, she works with well known brands on events and social partnerships to help drive sales and garner in-store buzz, social media and brand awareness.
 Her clients include: Schutz, De Beers, Rebag, Furla, Ramy Brook, Kendra Scott, Intermix, Cutera, Alice and Olivia, American Express Wardrobe App, among others.

 On September 15, 2020, Sadick releases her first book, "Aim High: How to Style Your Life and Achieve Your Goals."

 Personal life

-Sadick is single and resides in New York City.
+Sadick is married to Nick Adams and the couple resides in New York City.
 She spends time at homes in the Hamptons and Palm Beach, Florida where she enjoys time with her family.